458 YouTube Flying Videos by Jan

 regardless of very strong wind in the previous day.
 I expected to see large

 burned out area on the up wind, western side, but not.
-I guess, it is the unpredictable
+I guess, it is the

-nature.
-One half of Kamloops was in serious smoke cover while the
+unpredictable nature.
+One half of Kamloops was in serious

-other half, west side was reasonably clear.
-I also noticed another, to me just
+smoke cover while the other half, west side was reasonably clear.
+I also

-starting fire further north.
-It looked like some large camp fire.
-I reported
+noticed another, to me just starting fire further north.
+It looked like some

-its location to Kamloops Flight Services.
-Later that day I noticed this as
+large camp fire.
+I reported its location to Kamloops Flight Services.
+Later

-already registered Frisken Creek fire.
-The video shows the interesting view of Kamloops city partially
+shows the interesting view of Kamloops

 Pictures

-446. Scenic Flight to Chase, Mt Martin, Monte,
+Scenic Flight to

-Campbell and Scuitto Lakes.
+Chase, Mt Martin, Monte, Campbell and Scuitto Lakes.
 July 18, 2023

 Beautiful